DoD-Platform-One/bigbang/docs/developer/package-integration/testing.md

   })
 })
 ```
-(NOTE: This is basic cypress test that will visit the `cypress_url` defined in values.yaml.
-For more information on cypress tests visit [here](https://docs.cypress.io/guides/overview/why-cypress#In-a-nutshell))
+**NOTE:** This is basic cypress test that will visit the `cypress_url` defined in values.yaml.
+For more information on cypress tests visit [here](https://docs.cypress.io/guides/overview/why-cypress#In-a-nutshell).

 We also need a cypress.json config file with any cypress configurations we need placed `chart/tests/cypress/cypress.json`: